alwaysdata/documentation/content/accounts/public-cloud-restrictions.en.md

 - using the free account for *commercial/lucratives goals*.
 E.g. it’s strictly prohibited to host company’s emails or website; to host ads that could generate incomes; to sell products on the hosted websites and mailboxes, etc.

 {{% notice note %}}
-Only the `alwaysdata.net` account address can be used to create *websites* on the Free plan.
+Only the `alwaysdata.net` account address can be used to [create *websites*](/sites/add-a-site/) on the Free plan.
 To use your own domain, it is therefore necessary to take a paid plan.

+You can, however, use your domain to [host *emails*](/e-mails/create-an-e-mail-address/) or [create *DNS records*](/domains/add-dns/) on the Free plan.
 {{% /notice %}}

 Your profile may also be automatically suspended after your administration interface has been *[idle for X days](accounts/alerts-notifications#lack-of-activity)*.